Matherthebec/ghostzork3/README.md

 You're a ghost.
 You were banished in the void and uncapable to escape from an ancient Gothic Manor.

-Find the way to destroy the demon that stole your sould and take your well deserved final rest !
+Find the way to destroy the demon that stole your soul and take your well deserved final rest !

 ## Credits